-UK leaving the EU

-During the year the DMO has continued to work with HM Treasury and other stakeholders to identify, assess and raise awareness of potential direct or indirect impacts on all operational activities resulting from the United Kingdom's exit from the European Union and take mitigating actions where possible.

-■ Trading Systems Replacement Project

-The Trading Systems Replacement Project has been a significant multi-year project for the DMO which aims to update its IT systems for deal input, settlement, risk management and accounting, as well as to simplify the current transaction processing architecture.
-During 2018-2019 the focus of the implementation stage of the project has been on the design, build and testing of the new systems and processes.
-The project has been overseen through an established governance framework in order to maintain the strength and resilience of all operational processes and to make improvements where appropriate.
+- UK leaving the European Union During the year the DMO has continued to work with HM Treasury and other stakeholders to identify, assess and raise awareness of potential direct or indirect impacts on all operational activities resulting from delays to the United Kingdom's expected exit from the European Union and taken mitigating actions where possible. - Trading Systems Replacement project The Trading Systems Replacement project had been a significant multi-year project for the DMO which updated its IT systems for deal input, settlement, risk management and accounting, as well as simplifying the current transaction processing architecture.
+During 2019-2020 the focus of the implementation stage of the project had been on the building and testing of the new systems and processes.
+The project was overseen through an established governance framework in order to maintain the strength and resilience of all operational processes and to make improvements where appropriate.
+Following the successful implementation, the Controls Group have been tracking the resolution of areas that were subject to workarounds, as well as the benefits realisation of streamlined processes.
+Automated processes will continue to be monitored and system performance has also been a key oversight control. - The DMO has been actively reviewing and strengthening its contingency arrangements in order to minimise the impact of the COVID-19 outbreak on its core activities.
+A robust assurance framework has been implemented to ensure the maintenance of control standards for critical framework has been implemented to ensure the maintenance of control standards for critical operations in an environment where the majority of staff are working remotely.

+COVID-19